Iktomist/diatessaron/README.md

 Like I said, it just feels so old; getting a glimpse of the mindset of people back then through the language is truly interesting.

 I do, however, wish Sei Shonagon had written it.

+I didn't mark the verses; I explored the poeticism of the pauses.

+Here's a quotation from it, if you're curious:

+والحمد من الله الواحد لا تلتمسون
+Which translates:
+And praise (is) from G-d, the One -- untouchable (by y'all).

+See, there's just no way to render it in English...
+It just doesn't feel translatable.
+Sorry, Tatian.

+Coupled with the hypnotic rhythms of the pauses, it's my favorite way to dip in to the Gospel.

+I'd memorize it, for sure.
+I'm sure my oration in any language would improve.

+But don't try that at home -- the printed copy I worked from is not very good.
+At least wait until this repo is archived, someday, and my dual-language text+translation has been typeset.